 Hedgers can use basis for the time frame when they expect to deliver (or accept delivery of) the cash commodity to estimate their expected price if they place a hedge at today's futures price level.
 This works because a hedger effectively locks in the futures price when the futures contract is sold, in the case of a short hedger, or when the futures contract is purchased, in the case of a long hedger.
-Effectively, this means that the difference between a hedger's actual price, at the conclusion of the hedge, will be attributable to the difference between the actual and expected basis.
+Effectively, this means that the difference between a hedger's actual price, at the conclusion of the hedge, and the expected price, at the outset of a hedge, will be attributable to the difference between the actual and expected basis.